10 Reliable Ways to Find Housing for Felons

 Pros:

-• Units are subsidized so rents are 30% of income.
+• Units are subsidized so Rent is capped at 30% of income

 Cons: